Downhill running is a skill that’s often overlooked. After all, downhill running’s easier, so why would you need to train for that?

 #6 Downhill running makes us faster runners

 When we think of hill training, we always think of uphill training.
-Why is that?
-Why do we only equate the word hill with upward movement?
+Why is that?… Why do we only equate the word hill with upward movement?

 In fact, this combination is more effective than horizontal running training.

-Why is combined uphill and downhill running, so effective?
+Why is combined uphill and downhill running so effective?

-Secondly, this works muscles concentrically, isometrically, and eccentrically, leading to greater overall gains in strength and power.
+Second, this works muscles concentrically, isometrically, and eccentrically, leading to greater overall gains in strength and power.

 In this way, you are training your muscles and nervous system to fire more quickly and efficiently.
 Overtime, this leads to improved neuromuscular co-ordination, and ultimately, improved maximum running speed.